jaeyoungchang5/instagram-project/README.md

 - take your Instagram username and password
 - collect your followers & following
 - return a list of people not following you back
-- return a list of people who have unfollowed you
+- return a list of people who have unfollowed you (module in progress)
 - give you other analytics

 To run the code locally, run